-Taking philosophy classes at Mountain View is an affordable way to get started on a path to a brighter future.
+Taking philosophy and religion classes at Mountain View is an affordable way to get started on a path to a brighter future.
 Whether you’re taking classes to transfer to a four-year college or university, or for personal enrichment, our curriculum will give you the foundational skills you need.

 - Their love for learning.

 - Their development of the academic skills necessary for success.